mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - For toggling the channel Info in the right-hand side, a shortcut CTRL/CMD+ALT+I was added.
+ - For toggling the channel information in the right-hand pane, a shortcut CTRL/CMD+ALT+I was added.
  - Added an "Unread Channels" section to the channel switcher and included "Threads" in the results.

 #### Performance